Snowman Bath Bomb Recipe:

-Most of us have to deal with the realization of some pretty cold winters.
-What better way to warm your bones up then with a nice hot bath?
-Why not accompany that with a cute snowman bath bomb filled with beautiful aroma's sure to put your mind at ease.
+Many of us have to deal with the realization of some pretty cold winters.
+Surely, that’s okay with some, but for others, maybe not so much.
+Truthfully, sometimes you just have to find ways of warming up those cold bones.
+What better way to just that, then with a nice hot bath?
+Why not accompany that hot bath in thre winter, with a festive snowman bath bomb, filled with beautiful aroma’s, sure to put your mind at ease!

-This winter inspired bath bomb is not only a great DIY, but today we are going to teach you some tricks to also decorating it yourself using just a touch of cosmetic grade mica powder.
+This winter inspired bath bomb is not only a great DIY, but today we are going to teach you an easy way to decorate it, all by yourself.

-Cool fizz, relaxing bubbles, smoothing oils, and calming aromas to make for the perfect relaxation activity after a long day's work.
+Cool fizzing action, relaxing bubbles, skin soothing oils, and calming aromas, makes for the perfect relaxation activity after a long cold day.

 There are tons of places to buy snowmen and other holiday molds, heck you can even use a snowman shaped cookie cutter and decorate that if you want something super easy and quick.

-Our favorite snowman bath bomb mold would have to be a shop on ETSY, you can find it here.
-These are 3-part molds and work great for getting more of a 3-D looking snowman right down to the details.
+However, our favorite snowman bath bomb mold would have to be a shop on ETSY, you can find it here.
+This is a 3-part mold and works great for getting that 3-D look, right down to the fine details.

 - Mixing Bowls (2)